peterhinch/micropython-tft-gui/README.md

 The best way to use the GUI, even in single screen programs, is to create a user screen by subclassing the ``Screen`` class.
-GUI objects are instantialited in the constructor after calling the ``Screen`` constructor has been called.
+GUI objects are instantialited in the constructor after calling the ``Screen``.
 This arrangement facilitates communication between objects on the screen.
 The following presents the outline of this approach:

 ```python
 def backbutton(x, y):